Moshe Katsav

-Moshe Katsav (משה קצב; born Musa Qassab; موسى قصاب; 5 December 1945) is an Israeli former politician who was the president of Israel from 2000 to 2007.
+Moshe Katsav (מֹשֶׁה קַצָּב; born Musa Qassab; موسى قصاب; 5 December 1945) is an Israeli former politician who was the president of Israel from 2000 to 2007.
 He was also a leading Likud member of the Israeli Knesset and a minister in its cabinet.
 He was the first Mizrahi Jew to be elected to the presidency, and second non-Ashkenazi president after Yitzhak Navon.
 He is also the only ex-Israeli president to have been convicted of a crime.

 The end of his presidency was marked by controversy, stemming from allegations of rape of one female subordinate and sexual harassment of others.
 Katsav resigned from the presidency in 2007 as part of a plea bargain.
 Katsav later rejected the deal with prosecutors and vowed he would prove his innocence in court.
 In an unprecedented case, on 30 December 2010, Katsav was convicted of two counts of rape, obstruction of justice, and other charges.
 On 22 March 2011, in a landmark ruling, Katsav was sentenced to seven years in prison.
 Katsav appealed his conviction to the Supreme Court of Israel.
 On 10 November 2011, the Supreme Court affirmed Katsav's conviction and punishment.

 On 7 December 2011, Katsav arrived at Maasiyahu Prison in Ramla to begin serving his seven-year sentence.
 He was released under restrictive conditions on 21 December 2016, having served five years of his sentence.

 Early life

 Moshe Katsav was born Musa Qassab (موسى قصاب) in Yazd, Iran, to Persian Jewish parents, Shmuel and Gohar Qassab.
 His family moved to Tehran when he was a baby, and they emigrated to Israel in 1951.
 They lived in a tent camp for recent immigrants for several years before the area was developed into the city of Kiryat Malakhi.

 After finishing high school, Katsav was drafted into the Israel Defense Forces in 1964, serving in the C4I Corps.
 He then studied at the Hebrew University of Jerusalem and graduated with a Bachelor of Arts in economics and history in 1971.
 He married Gila Katsav in 1969.
 They have five children and two grandchildren.

+His mother Gohar died in December 2024 at the age of 95, a matter of hours after his uncle, her brother Yosef Alon died at the age of 93.
+His uncle was buried in Jerusalem while his mother was buried in Kiryat Malachi.